Skip to section:About the role Career progression and training Salary and benefits Entry requirements

 You will attend a range of courses that will introduce you to the NZDF Systems Approach to Learning and the NZDF way of conducting business.
 In addition you will progress towards external qualifications in Adult Education, Adult Literacy and Numeracy, and English Second Language teaching.

-As a Navy Officer you will also complete a number of core military training courses as part of your primary training and experience time on ship.
+As an Army Officer you will also complete a number of core military training courses as part of your primary training.

 Advanced Learning and Development Officer Training

 After attaining experience on the job and when you have consolidated your primary training you will be nominated to attend some more advanced courses to gain higher level skills and knowledge in Learning Development, Instructional Theory and Training Management.
 These courses will ensure that you have the in-depth professional knowledge needed for more senior appointments.